 The “sustainable” toothbrush market is continually growing.
 Like any trend, there are companies that will jump on the bandwagon to make a quick profit without true values and sustainability in mind.
 So, to weed out any potential impostors, here are a few companies that I trust.

 This toothbrush is made from sustainably harvested bamboo making it compostable after use.
 The bristles will need to be removed as they are nylon.
 Still a pretty big reduction in waste by switching from plastic.

 The lifespan is the same as a plastic toothbrush which the ADA recommends replacing them at about every 3-4 months.

-The Swak toothbrush is based off the ancient techniques of miswak dental hygiene.
-The bristles are made from the plant salvadora persica also known as the “toothbrush tree.”
+The Swak toothbrush is based on the ancient techniques of miswak dental hygiene.
+The bristles are made from the plant Salvadora persica also known as the “toothbrush tree.”
 Rather than using toothpaste, the miswak head contains natural agents to clean teeth effectively.

 The handle is reusable so once the bristle head wears out, the bristle head can be composted and a new one can be inserted.